TimeWalker: Personalized Neural Space for Lifelong Head Avatars: TimeWalker

+In the quest to pioneer lifelong personalized animation spaces, our primary objective is to enable precise and controlled animation of individuals on a comprehensive scale.
+Leveraging linear combination suits for this context, as it offers flexibility and universality in constructing compact representations through the combination of base vectors that encapsulate core variations.
+It provides theoretical foundation for constructing a wide range of shapes, textures, and expressions even from limited data.
+Besides, it simplifies optimization and computation, ensuring consistent and predictable results.
+This concept traces its origins to traditional 3D Head Morphable Models, where a head is modeled by linearly combining expression and shape parameters with their corresponding basis functions: {\footnote{Where \( M(\alpha, \beta, \gamma) \) is the full model (shape, texture, expression), \( \bar{S}, \bar{T}, \bar{E} \) are the mean shape, texture, and expression, \( \mathbf{s}_i, \mathbf{t}_i, \mathbf{e}_i \) are the basis vectors, \( \alpha_i, \beta_i, \gamma_i \) are the corresponding coefficients, and \( N_s, N_t, N_e \) are the number of components for shape, texture, and expression, respectively.
+Please refer to the original paper for more details~\cite{3dmm,FLAME:SiggraphAsia2017}.}.
 Building upon this foundation, we extend the concept to a neural linear combination space, integrating multiple animation dimensions in an additive, learnable, and scalable manner, as formulated in Eq~\ref{eq:last}.
-Particularly, as illustrated in Fig~\ref{fig:overview}, to characterize the average head representation of individuals, we initialize a set of Gaussian Surfels in canonical space based on FLAME template.
-With linear addition of the deformation value produced from Neural Head Basis (detailed in Sec~\ref{3.2.2}), the canonical Gaussian Surfels could be deformed from the average representation to a specific lifestage (\textit{i.e.,} moment-specific representation in the Figure).
+Particularly, as illustrated in Fig.~\ref{fig:overview}, to characterize the average head representation of individuals, we initialize a set of 2DGS in canonical space based on FLAME template.
+With linear addition of the deformation value produced from Neural Head Basis (detailed in Sec.~\ref{3.2.2}), the canonical 2DGS could be deformed from the average representation to a specific lifestage (\textit{i.e.,} moment-specific representation in the Figure).
 This process facilitates the modeling of a neutral head at any life moment, and moreover, within our framework, this is achieved without the need for direct supervision.
-Sequentially, to enable motion-based modeling (\textit{e.g.,} expression changes) and dynamic avatar animation, we further utilize motion warping fields rooted from FLAME parameters (Sec~\ref{3.3.1}), to drive the moment-motion modeling.
-Along with the analysis-by-synthesis training process (Sec~\ref{3.4}), these designs allow us to create multi-dimensional realistic head avatars in a breeze.
+Sequentially, to enable motion-based modeling (\textit{e.g.,} expression changes) and dynamic avatar animation, we further utilize inverse warping operation rooted from FLAME parameters (Sec.~\ref{3.3.1}), to drive the moment-motion modeling.
+Along with analysis-by-synthesis training (Sec.~\ref{3.4}), these designs allow creating multi-dimensional realistic head avatars in a breeze.